types of estrogen

 Some of these problems tend to happen around the time of ovulation (when the ovaries release the egg).
 That happens to be when estrogen levels peak.

-This could be putting you in an estrogen dominant state.
+This could be putting you in a more estrogen dominant state.
 And this estrogen dominance could trigger mast cells causing an increase in reactions.

 Estrogen tends to be more dominant a couple days before your period starts, too.
 This is another common time women will have mast cell flares.